shubham1112-03/Decentralized-Password-Manager/UML_Diagram_Descriptions.md

 ### 4. Activity Diagram

-The Activity Diagram models the flow of control from one activity to another.
+**Explanation:** The Activity Diagram models the flow of control from one activity to another.
+It's useful for representing the business logic or operational workflow of a system, including decisions and concurrent paths.

 #### Activity: User Authentication and Vault Access